SkafteNicki/dtu_mlops/s2_organisation_and_version_control/cli.md

     ??? success "Solution"

-        The line tells Python that we want to create an executable script called `train` that should run the `main` function in the `train.py` file located in the `my_project` package.
+        The line instructs Python to create an executable script named `train` that executes the `main` function within the `train.py` file, located in the `my_project` package.

 2. Now, all that is left to do is to install the project again in editable mode.